 - Have high tea in a fancy hotel.

-- See live productions of “A Christmas Carol” and “The Nutcracker”.
+- See a live production of “A Christmas Carol” or “The Nutcracker”.

-- Organize a group for caroling in our neighborhood.
+- Organize a group for caroling in your neighborhood.

 - Build a snow-person (or even a snow-family) all dressed in holiday attire.

-- Get a family photo taken with our snow-family.
+- Get a family photo taken with your snow-family.

 - Go ice skating at an outdoor rink.

-- Spend time with our extended families for holiday feasts.
+- Spend time with your extended families for holiday feasts.

 - Take a picture of the kids in front of your holiday decorations every year.
 It’s amazing to compare how they change over time.

 As I’m sure you have guessed, this list is a dream!
 With our busy schedules, there is no way we could do all of this in one holiday season.
 The important thing is to prioritize your list.
 With list in hand, here are some things we’ve found to make it all work: